imp-dance/simple-filedirectory/README.md

 Any contributions to the repository would be welcome and appreciated.
 Things that need fixing:
 * More stable drag & drop upload
 * More stable design around the embeds in "list/search" (flexbox?)
+* Add ability to upload several files at once